Glossary of Business Insurance Terms

 In most cases, they’ll complete their audit process and report to your insurance company within 30 days.

-How to prepare for a premium audit
+How do you prepare for a premium audit?

 The best way to prepare for your policy premium audit is to keep your company records organized and accurate throughout the year.
 Your auditor will likely need to see the following documents: